Steve McNair

-Stephen LaTreal McNair (February 14, 1973 – July 4, 2009), nicknamed "Air McNair", was an American professional football player who was a quarterback in the National Football League (NFL) for 13 seasons, primarily with the Houston / Tennessee Oilers / Titans franchise.
-He also played for the Baltimore Ravens.
+Stephen LaTreal McNair (February 14, 1973 – July 4, 2009), nicknamed "Air McNair", was an American professional football quarterback who played in the National Football League (NFL) for 14 seasons.
+He started his first two seasons with the Houston Oilers before the team relocated to Nashville, Tennessee, becoming the first franchise quarterback of the Tennessee Titans.
+McNair also played for two seasons with the Baltimore Ravens.

-McNair played college football at Alcorn State University in Lorman, Mississippi, where he won the 1994 Walter Payton Award as the top player in NCAA Division I-AA.
-He was drafted third overall by the Titans (then known as the Houston Oilers) in 1995, becoming the team's regular starting quarterback in 1997, their first season in Tennessee (though he started six games over the prior two seasons in Houston), and remained the starting quarterback for the Titans through 2005.
-After the 2005 season, McNair was traded to the Baltimore Ravens, with whom he played for two seasons before retiring.
+McNair played college football for the Alcorn State Braves, with whom he won the 1994 Walter Payton Award as the top player in NCAA Division I-AA.
+McNair was selected third overall by the Oilers in the 1995 NFL draft.
+He started six games in his first two seasons combined before becoming the team's regular starting quarterback for the 1997 season, and remained the starting quarterback for the Titans through 2005.
+After the 2005 season, McNair was traded to the Ravens, with whom he played for two seasons before retiring.

 McNair appeared in the playoffs four times with the Titans, including their run to Super Bowl XXXIV in 2000, and made his final playoff appearance in 2006 with the Ravens.
-McNair was selected to the Pro Bowl four times, and was an All-Pro and Co-MVP in 2003.
-McNair was the first African–American quarterback to win AP NFL MVP and remains, along with Cam Newton, Patrick Mahomes, and Lamar Jackson, only one of four to win the award.
+He was selected to the Pro Bowl thrice, and was an All-Pro and Co-MVP in 2003.
+McNair was the first African-American quarterback to win AP NFL MVP and remains, along with Cam Newton, Patrick Mahomes, and Lamar Jackson, only one of four to win the award.
+In 2009, McNair was shot and killed by his mistress in a murder–suicide.

 Early life

-McNair was born in a small tin-roofed house in Mount Olive, Mississippi on February 14, 1973.
+McNair was born in a small tin-roofed house in Mount Olive, Mississippi, on February 14, 1973.
 He had four brothers, Fred, Jason, Michael, and Tim.
-He attended Mount Olive High School as a freshman in the fall of 1987, where he played football, baseball, and basketball in addition to running track.
-As a junior, McNair led the Mount Olive Pirates to the state championship.
-McNair also played free safety in high school, and in 1990 alone, he intercepted 15 passes, raising his career total to 30, which tied the mark established by Terrell Buckley at Pascagoula High School.
+McNair began attending Mount Olive High School in the fall of 1987, where he played football, baseball, and basketball in addition to running track.
+As a junior in 1989, McNair led the Mount Olive Pirates to the state championship.
+He also played free safety in high school, and in 1990 alone, McNair intercepted 15 passes, raising his career total to 30, which tied the mark established by Terrell Buckley at Pascagoula High School.
 An All-State selection (offense), McNair was named an All-American by Super Prep magazine (defense).

-The Seattle Mariners drafted him in the 35th round of the 1991 MLB amateur draft.
+The Seattle Mariners drafted McNair in the 35th round of the 1991 MLB amateur draft.